hoangnhutsp/be-bsbooks/README.md

 > Deploy at: https://fe-bsbooks.herokuapp.com/

-| This repo holds the source code of Frontend in the system
+| This repo holds the source code of Backend in the system

 > Source: https://github.com/hoangnhutsp/bsbooks